-More than a century after the wireless transmission experiments of Heinrich Hertz, the continuous development of radio transmission techniques has enabled a myriad of applications in the microwave (MW) regime (0.3 - 300 GHz), including global navigation satellite system (GNSS) positioning, mobile data transmission, and ultra-wideband (UWB) sensing.
-Across many usecases, assessing radio signals without prior assumptions on the signal spectrum and in a real-time manner requires a broad frequency capability [1].
-However, achieving broadband operation still proves difficult, with the latest time-overlapped fast Fourier transform (FFT) techniques providing usually several hundreds of MHz and only recently up to several GHz of instantaneous span [2-4], limited by the present-day analog-digital converters (ADCs) [5] and the resultant FFT processing burden.
+More than a century after the wireless transmission experiments of Heinrich Hertz, the continuous development of radio transmission techniques has enabled a myriad of applications in the microwave (MW) regime (0.3-300 GHz), including global navigation satellite system positioning, mobile data transmission, and ultrawideband sensing.
+Across many use cases, assessing radio signals without prior assumptions on the signal spectrum and in a real-time manner requires a broad frequency capability [1].
+However, achieving broadband operation still proves difficult, with the latest time-overlapped fast Fourier transform (FFT) techniques providing usually several hundreds of megahertz and only recently up to several gigahertz of instantaneous span [2-4], limited by the present-day analog-digital converters [5] and the resultant FFT processing burden.
 In order to bypass the conventional swept-tuned heterodyne configuration and FFT procedures, multiple analog methods have been proposed and demonstrated based on special antenna structures [6], various photonic techniques [7-9], or the spectral hole burning of ion-doped crystals in cryogenic conditions [10-12].

-Recently, quantum spectrum analyzers are being investigated for MW spectrum analysis, which harness quantum systems such as atoms [13-15] or color centers in solids [16-22] as microscopic antennae that can be controlled by light on the quantum level and that convert the MW signal of interest into an optical response.
-Such quantum approaches can potentially cover a wide carrier frequency range from MHz to THz, offer large instantaneous bandwidth, high sensitivity, and traceability to SI units.
+Recently, quantum spectrum analyzers have been investigated for MW spectrum analysis, which harness quantum systems such as atoms [13-15] or color centers in solids [16-22] as microscopic antennas that can be controlled by light on the quantum level and that convert the MW signal of interest into an optical response.
+Such quantum approaches can potentially cover a wide carrier frequency range from megahertz to terahertz, offering large instantaneous bandwidth, high sensitivity, and traceability to the International System of Units (SI).